Charles Chetwynd-Talbot, 2nd Earl Talbot: Early career

 After leaving Oxford, Lord Talbot joined the British embassy in Russia under Lord Whitworth, forming a lasting friendship with his boss.
 In 1803, Lord Talbot organised a volunteer force in Staffordshire to oppose a planned invasion by Napoleon.
 In 1812, he was appointed Lord Lieutenant of that county, an office he held until his death.
 He was elected a Fellow of the Royal Society in 1813.

 Lord Lieutenant of Ireland

 In 1817, Talbot was also appointed Lord Lieutenant of Ireland and admitted to the Privy Council.
 In recognition of his rendering services to the agriculture of Ireland, he was awarded the Freedom of Drogheda and during George IV's visit to the country in 1821, he was appointed a Knight of St Patrick.
 Although an opponent of Catholic emancipation, Daniel O'Connell gave Talbot credit for his impartiality and Lord Cloncurry called him 'an honourable, high-minded gentleman'.
 However, the growing discontent in Ireland under Talbot's administration, forced the Prime Minister, Lord Liverpool, to have him replaced with Lord Wellesley in December 1821.
+Talbot Street in Dublin city was named after him in 1821.